-Discover Nairobi’s Utamaduni artisan market, Giraffe Centre and Sheldrick Elephant Orphanage before traveling into the landscapes of Kenya.
+Discover Nairobi’s Utamaduni artisan market and the Giraffe Centre before traveling into the landscapes of Kenya.
 Discover how sustainability practices ensure that the wilderness and wildlife thrives while earning income for the Maasai landlords from the land where they have lived for hundreds of years.
 This adventure also explores sustainability at solar-powered camps all through Kenya outside of Nairobi and the first electric-powered safari vehicle in the Masai Mara.
 Renewable resources also encompass water management, renewable energy and community engagement.
 Help with canine training or recording lion sightings.
 Savor an extraordinary experience – a sunrise balloon safari over the Maasai Mara spotting elephant, lion, leopard, rhinoceros and more.
-Journey into Kenya to encounter its incredible wildlife and culture
+Journey into Kenya to encounter its incredible wildlife and culture.

 New Energies Collection

 Price starts at $850 Land per person, per day, double occupancy.

 Welcome to Nairobi, home of the classic African safari.
 Founded in 1899, Nairobi is one of the most prominent cities in Africa and much of it harks back to its storied past.
 You are met and transferred to your hotel, a five-star luxury boutique hotel, Hemingways Nairobi, one of the finest hotels in Africa.
 The 45-suite boutique hotel elevates the standard of luxury for travelers in the region.
 Each room features a seating area and private terrace.
 Large en suite bathrooms feature walk-in closets, double vanity units and separate bath and shower.